 4. Posts With Spelling Or Grammatical Errors

 Your social media profiles are like your website, these are your virtual shop windows.
-Making mistake in your content – either a small typo or full blown grammar error, appears like you do not care.
+Making mistakes in your content – either a small typo or full-blown grammar error appears like you do not care.

 When you’re drafting your content, make sure you proofread your copy before you publish.
 Or even better, share it with a colleague to proofread before posting.